V33RU/veera.github.io/content/blog/firmware-hardening-tools-practitioner-review.md

 1. `binwalk -Me firmware.bin`
 2. `firmwalker.sh _firmware.bin.extracted/squashfs-root/`
-3. Run checksec across all ELFs
+3. HardenCheck for binary hardening, crypto audit, SBOM, and grade
-4. Run cwe_checker across the interesting ELFs (vendor daemons, custom httpd, anything not from a distro)
+4. cwe_checker across the interesting ELFs (vendor daemons, custom httpd, anything not from a distro)
-5. Run EMBA with default profile for the SBOM and CVE matching
+5. EMBA with default profile for the cross-check and kernel-config depth
 6. Now open Ghidra for whatever looked bad in steps 2 through 5

 For ongoing firmware security program:

 1. Everything above, automated in CI
+2. HardenCheck with `--fail-on-grade B --sarif` in the release pipeline
-2. FACT Core as the fleet-tracking platform
+3. FACT Core as the fleet-tracking platform
-3. Custom LIEF-based checks for your policies
+4. Custom LIEF-based checks for policies HardenCheck does not cover
-4. Incident response and disclosure process (not a tool)
+5. Incident response and disclosure process (not a tool)

 For CRA compliance evidence:

-1. EMBA report per firmware
+1. HardenCheck SBOM + VEX per firmware
-2. checksec matrix per firmware
+2. HardenCheck or EMBA report for the full analysis
 3. cwe_checker CWE mapping per firmware
 4. FACT diff per firmware release
+5. SARIF output wired to the issue tracker for vulnerability handling paper trail
-5. Documented process for handling any issues found above
+6. Documented process for handling any issues found above

 The tools are not the hard part.
 The hard part is running them consistently, triaging the output, and fixing the actual problems they surface.
 The tools are cheap.
 The engineering time to act on what they find is expensive.
 Budget accordingly.